dymio/vitrage/README.md

 ------------------------

 `PiecesController` have actions for vitrage pieces.
-If you need to overwrite controller create new controller inherited from `Vitrage::PiecesController`, as example:
+If you need to override controller, create new controller, inherited from `Vitrage::PiecesController`:

     class VitragePiecesController < Vitrage::PiecesController
-      # add devise authorization
+      # add devise authorization as option
       before_action :authenticate_admin_user!
     end